ssoonmi/05-20-Lecture-Notes/W6D4/jsWritingTests.md

 * describe(string, callback)
   - The `describe` function is an organizational function that accepts a descriptive string and a callback.
 We'll use the `describe` function to `describe` what we will be testing.
   - The callback handed to the `describe` function will be where we insert our actual tests.
-  - Note: When testing instance methods, it is customary to include "prototype." in the description
+  - Note: When testing instance methods, it is customary to include "prototype." followed by the method name in the description

 * it(string, callback)
   - The `it` function is an organizational function we will use to wrap around each test we write.
 The `it` function accepts a descriptive string and callback to set up our test.